⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 Roughly, the two things I'm trying to say are:

-- Current AI security benchmarks are misleading because they encourage optimization for the wrong things.
+- Firstly, current AI security benchmarks are misleading because they encourage optimization for the wrong things.

 - Secondly, there's a market gap between AI security vendors selling offensive tools and enterprises that need defensive solutions.